Insights into the structure and kinematics of a Milky Way-like galaxy: Introduction

-The Milky Way has been known to be a barred galaxy since the early 60s, initially identified via gas velocities \citep{de1964comparison} and subsequently confirmed via H$_{\textsc{I}}$ and CO emission \citep{binney1991understanding}, photometry in the near-infrared \citep{blitz1991direct,weiland1994} and star counts \citep{weinberg1992detection,stanek1994, Dwek1995}.
-Studies suggest the bar extends past the bulge, with a semi-major axis between 3.7-4 kpc \citep{hammersley1994infrared}, though debate exists regarding the structure of the bulge-bar system.
-Some studies suggest a triaxial bulge \citep{lopezcorredoira2005}, while others propose a double-barred structure \citep{benjamin2005, cabrera2007tracing}.
-Recent \textit{Gaia} data confirmed a bar with a length of $\sim$4 kpc, bar orientation of $20^{\circ}$ and pattern speeds around 38-41 km s$^{-1}$ kpc$^{-1}$ \citep{Bovy2019, queiroz2021milky, drimmel2023}.
+The Milky Way has been known to be a barred galaxy since the early 1960s, initially identified via gas velocities \citep{de1964comparison} and subsequently confirmed via H$_{\textsc{I}}$ and CO emission \citep{binney1991understanding}, photometry in the near-infrared \citep{blitz1991direct,weiland1994}, and star counts \citep{weinberg1992detection,stanek1994, Dwek1995}.
+Studies have suggested that the bar extends past the central bulge, with a semi-major axis between 3.7-4 kpc \citep{hammersley1994infrared}, though debate exists regarding the structure of the bulge-bar system.
+Some studies suggested a triaxial bulge \citep{lopezcorredoira2005}, while others propose a double-barred structure \citep{benjamin2005, cabrera2007tracing}.
+Recent \textit{Gaia} data have confirmed a bar structure with a length of $\sim$4 kpc, bar orientation of $20^{\circ}$, and pattern speeds around 38-41 km s$^{-1}$ kpc$^{-1}$ \citep{Bovy2019, queiroz2021milky, drimmel2023}.

 Numerical models have supported these findings, with \cite{portail2017dynamical} estimating a pattern speed of $\Omega_{\mathrm{p}}= 40$ km s$^{-1}$ kpc$^{-1}$.
-Other simulations, like those by \cite{sormani2022stellar}, refine this estimate to $\Omega_{\mathrm{p}} \sim 37.5$ km s$^{-1}$ kpc$^{-1}$, in line with observations of the Milky Way's boxy/peanut-shaped bulge structure \citep{clark2019tracing, clarke2022, li2022}.
-These studies collectively reinforce the characterization of the Milky Way's bar as a key component of its overall structure.
+Other simulations, such as those by \cite{sormani2022stellar}, have refined this estimate to $\Omega_{\mathrm{p}} \sim 37.5$ km s$^{-1}$ kpc$^{-1}$, in line with observations of the Milky Way's boxy/peanut-shaped bulge structure \citep{clark2019tracing, clarke2022, li2022}.
+These studies collectively reinforce the characterisation of the Milky Way's bar as a key component of its overall structure.